-Student is requi red to take 5 additional credit hou rs

-red at OFTC.
-Must take as a trans

-Registrar at OFTC needs to be

-vance regarding these courses.
-The nese

-courses are liste 1000
+Student is required to take 5 additional credit hours that are not offered at OFTC.
+Must take as a transient through GVTC.
+Registrar at OFTC needs to be contacted in advance regarding these courses.
+These courses are listed below.

-Physician's Practice 6
+MAST 2108 Physician's Practice 6

-1001 2100 Management U
+Management

-Or two of the c ourses listed below
+(Or two of the c ourses listed below

-2

-Human Development 3
+PSYC 2103 Human Development 3

 MAST 2100 Electronic Medical Office 2

 Technology

 ALHS 1140 Health Care 3

 Communication

-Choose one of the following:
+Choose one of f the following:

 Literature and 3

-Composition •
+Composition

 HIST 2111 U.S. History I 3

-HIST 2112 , 3

-U.S. History II 0
+HIST 2112 U.S. History II 3 3

-POLS 1101 3
+POLS 1101 American Government 3

 SOCI 1101 Introduction to Sociology 3